rakeshsarma/DSI/README.md

 It provides insights into site conversion.
 It also has suggestions for product and marketing team.

-The job is to learn and extract insights from this data.
+The job is to learn and extract insights from this data. <br>

-The data is of the form "country","age","new_user","source","total_pages_visited","converted" "UK",25,1,"Ads",1,0
+The data is of the form <br>
+"country","age","new_user","source","total_pages_visited","converted"
+"UK",25,1,"Ads",1,0
 "US",23,1,"Seo",5,0